arks-org/arks.github.io/content/_pages/resources.md

 -   [arklet][]: a Python Django application for minting, binding, and resolving ARKs, created by the Internet Archive
+-   [Arklet-Frick][]: the Frick Collection's adaptation of the Internet Archive's arklet tool, with improved security and bugfixes, as well as bulk operations, suffix passthrough, shoulder rules, extensive metadata, ?info and ?json endpoints, and more
 -   [arknoid][]: docker application to simplify setting up and managing ARK minters
 -   [Noid][]: (Nice Opaque Identifiers), original open source Perl software